pyccel/pyccel/developer_docs/overview.md

 ### Compilation Stage

 Finally the generated code is compiled.
 This is handled in the [pipeline](../pyccel/codegen/pipeline.py).
 The compilers commands are found in [codegen/compiling/compilers.py](../pyccel/codegen/compiling/compilers.py).
 Different compilers have different flags and need different libraries.
-Once Pyccel has been executed once on your machine the flags and libraries can be found in json files in the [compilers](../pyccel/compilers) folder
+Once Pyccel has been executed once on your machine the flags and libraries can be found in JSON files in the [compilers](../pyccel/compilers) folder

 ### Function Naming Conventions/File Navigation